-Common to all three Neighbourhood Options is the position and program of the mixed-use social heart with local shops and services, a community recreation centre, and market square - located centrally with direct access off Sunnyside Road.
+Common to all three Neighbourhood Options is the position and program of the mixed-use social heart with local shops and services, a community recreation centre, and market square.
 With a focus on delivering community amenities within a walkable village scale, the Options community centre can also support community programs including outdoor education and community healthcare delivery.